RadenYud/GF-DAY-PROJECT/README.md

 ### 💘 For Her Eyes Only 💘

-Made with 💗 by RADEN YOUR LOVE
+Made with 💗 by R YOUR LOVE